-INVESTMENT RETURN / DISCOUNT RATE: We assumed 6.7% per year.
-This is based on assumed long-term return on plan assets assuming 100% funding through Futuris.
-We used the "Building Block Method" as described in ASOP 27 Paragraph 3.6.2.
+- INVESTMENT RETURN / DISCOUNT RATE: We assumed 6.5% per year.
+This is based on assumed longterm return on plan assets assuming 100% funding through Futuris.
+We used the "Building Block Method" as described in ASOP 27 Paragraph 3.6.2. - TREND:We assumed 4% per year.

-TREND:

-We assumed 4% per year.
 Our long-term trend assumption is based on the conclusion that, while medical trend will continue to be cyclical, the average increase over time cannot continue to outstrip general inflation by a wide margin.
 Trend increases in excess of general inflation result in dramatic increases in unemployment, the number of uninsured and the number of underinsured.
 These effects are nearing a tipping point which will inevitably result in fundamental changes in health care finance and/or delivery which will bring increases in health care costs more closely in line with general inflation.
-We do not believe it is reasonable to project historical trend vs. inflation differences several decades into the future.

-PAYROLL INCREASE: We assumed 2.75% per year.
+We do not believe it is reasonable to project historical trend vs. inflation differences several decades into the future. - PAYROLL INCREASE: We assumed 2.75% per year.
 This assumption applies only to the extent that either or both of the normal cost and/or UAAL amortization use the level percentage of payroll method.
-For purposes of applying the level percentage of payroll method, payroll increase must not assume any increases in staff or merit increases.
+For purposes of applying the level percentage of payroll method, payroll increase must not assume any increases in staff or merit increases. - ACTUARIAL VALUE OF PLAN ASSETS (AVA): Because plan assets are primarily short term, we did not use a smoothing formula.